 The analysis of economic effects is based on the multiplier effect.
-A "Multiplier" is an economic concept that describes inter-relationships among various sectors of the economy.
+A multiplier is an economic concept that describes inter-relationships among various sectors of the economy.
 The multiplier effect provides a quantitative description of the direct employment effect of a project, as well as indirect and induced employment growth.
-The multiplier effect acknowledges that the on-site employment and population growth of each project is not the complete picture of growth caused by the project (Placer County 2006).
+The multiplier effect acknowledges that the on-site employment and population growth of each project is not the complete picture of growth caused by the project (City of Roseville 2016).